POKEY: Audio

 POKEY's sound is distinctive: when the four channels are used independently, there is noticeable detuning of parts of the 12-tone equal temperament scale, due to lack of pitch accuracy.
 Channels may be paired for higher accuracy; in addition, multiple forms of distortion are available, allowing a thicker sound.
 The distortion is primarily used in music for bass parts.

-One of the sound-engines developed for the Atari 8-bit family was called the AMP engine (Advanced Music Processor).
-This was used by the musician Gary Gilbertson.

 Audio Channel Frequency

 The AUDF* registers control the frequency or pitch of the corresponding sound channels.
 The AUDF* values also control the POKEY hardware timers useful for code that must run in precise intervals more frequent than the vertical blank.

 Each AUDF* register is an 8-bit value providing a countdown timer or divisor for the pulses from the POKEY clock.
 So, smaller values permit more frequent output of pulses from POKEY, and larger values, less frequent.
 The values $0hex/0dec to $FFhex/255dec are incremented by POKEY to range from $1hex/1dec to $100hex/256dec.
 The actual audible sound pitch is dependent on the POKEY clock frequency and distortion values chosen.
 See Audio Channel Control and Audio Control.